zic-innotec/sphinx-safety/tools/sphinx-needs/features.rst

    Sphinx-Needs automatically checks if all manually set IDs are unique across the project.
 The build will fail if a duplicate ID is found, ensuring data consistency.

+   .. error:: Duplicate ID is not detected
+      :id: ER_SN_DUPLICATE_ID

+      If a duplicate ID is not detected, it may lead to incorrect traceability and data integrity issues.

 Directives for Creating & Displaying Needs
 ++++++++++++++++++++++++++++++++++++++++++